 AI Generated Analysis | Feedback

-The addressable markets for Norfolk Southern's main products and services are sized as follows:
+The addressable market for Norfolk Southern's main products and services is the **United States Rail Freight Transport Market**.

 AI Generated Analysis | Feedback